ash-project/ash_mysql/documentation/tutorials/getting-started-with-ash-mysql.md

 end
 ```

 And now we can read that data.
-You should see some debug logs that show the sql queries AshSqlite is generating.
+You should see some debug logs that show the sql queries AshMysql is generating.

 ```elixir
 require Ash.Query